glfs-book/slfs/CONTRIBUTING.md

 should be rendered for, and outputs according text to `conditional.ent` and `version.ent`.
 Rarely needs to get updated.
 #### 3.1.1.15. `gnome.ent`
-This file is an XML entity file that contains GNOME specific entities used by a small selection of XML files.
+This file is an XML entity file that contains GNOME-specific entities used by a small selection of XML files.
 Rarely needs to get updated.
 #### 3.1.1.16. `obfuscate.sh`
 This file is a shell script that obfuscates email addresses in XML and HTML